-- (ii) Certain properties held for development of the Group and the Company amounting to RM126.35 million (2020: RM 91.50 million) and RM18.52 million (2020: RM 18.52 million) respectively are pledged as security to IJM Group as disclosed in Note 22 (ii) to the financial statements. - (iii) The leasehold lands of the Group have remaining lease terms ranging from 73 to 92 years. - (iv) The properties held for development of the Group and the Company amounting to RM5.91 million and RM3.63 million (2020: RM4.43 million and RM12.24 million) respectively were sold during the financial year and are accordingly recognised as expenses in cost of sales. - (v) The legal titles for certain properties held for development have yet to be transferred to the Group. - (vi) Certain properties held for development of the Group amounting to RM1.13 million respectively are pledged as security to Pengurusan Projek Bersistem Sdn.
+(a) Properties held for development (Cont'd)

+- (iii) The leasehold lands of the Group have remaining lease terms ranging from 72 to 94 years (2021: 73 to 92 years). - (iv) The properties held for development of the Group and the Company amounting to RM8.97 million and RM NIL (2021: RM5.91 million and RM3.63 million) respectively were sold during the financial year and are accordingly recognised as expenses in cost of sales. - (v) The legal titles for certain properties held for development have yet to be transferred to the Group. - (vi) Certain properties held for development of the Group amounting to RM1.22 million (2021: RM1.13 million) are pledged as security to Pengurusan Project Bersistem Sdn.
 Bhd. as disclosed in Note 19 (ii) to the financial statements.

-Pengurusan Projek Bersistem Sdn.
+Pengurusan Project Bersistem Sdn.
 Bhd. is a related party as disclosed in Note 31(a).